robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ### Bowling Ball

-By default, the teleport also allows interacting with the `Bowling Ball`.
+By default, the teleport also allows interacting with the `Bowling Ball` (the beam turns white why pointed at the ball, and pulling the trigger brings it to your hand).
+To prevent this, add a layer to the `Bowling Ball`.

+1. Select the `Bowling Ball` and in the inspector, choose `Layer > Add Layer`.
+In the layer inspector that comes up, name `User Layer 8` to `Grab`.
+Select the `Bowling Ball` and set `Layer: Grab`.